Mozhi (film): Production

-Radhamohan revealed that idea of the film came from a little girl who stayed in his neighbourhood.
+Radha Mohan revealed that idea of the film came from a little girl who stayed in his neighbourhood.
 He also told that he had Jyothika in his mind while writing down her character, she initially refused to act but later agreed after hearing the script.

+Prithviraj was selected after director was impressed with his performance in Parijatham (2006).
+Prasanna was originally selected for the role which was eventually portrayed by Prakash Raj.
 Many actresses refused to play the character of Jyothika's friend, finally Swarnamalya was selected to play the role, Swarnamalya agreed after hearing the script which gave equal importance to women characters.
-Elango Kumaravel who earlier appeared in director's previous films did not acted in this film instead he worked as a dubbing artist lending his voice for Brahmanandam.
-Prithviraj was selected after director was impressed with his performance in Paarijatham.
-Prasanna was originally selected for the role which was eventually portrayed by Prakashraj.
+Elango Kumaravel who earlier appeared in director's previous films did not act in this film instead he worked as a dubbing artist lending his voice for Brahmanandam.

-Brahmanandam, Neelima Rani and M. S. Bhaskar were selected to portray supporting roles.
+M. S. Bhaskar played a professor who suffers from amnesia post an accident that caused him to lose his son.
+Mohan taught him the gait he used in the film.
+Neelima Rani portrayed a supporting role.
+Ramya Subramanian made her film debut through this film.

 The film's climax was shot at the church called "Church of Our Lady of Angels" situated at Pondicherry.

 Music

 The soundtrack was composed by Vidyasagar.
 Acclaimed poet Vairamuthu has penned the lyrics for all the songs.
 The song "Kannal Pesum" is a modification of the song "Elamankanniloode...
 I Am Thinking of You" ("Walking in the Moonlight") from the Malayalam film Satyam Sivam Sundaram (2000).
 Vidyasagar gave the music for the Malayalam movie too.
 All the songs were well received especially "Kaatrin Mozhi" and "Sevvanam".

 A segment of Harry Belafonte's version of the popular Jewish folk song Hava Nagila is played during the comedy scene between Prakash Raj and Brahmanandam.

 The audio was released on 2 February 2007 at Sathyam Cinemas in Chennai.
 The album received positive reviews from critics.
-Indiaglitz praised the soundtrack stating that: "To put it simply, Vidyasagar has given music as much for your soul as he has done for your ears".